xdamah/swagger-xdamah/README.md

 swagger-xdamah is a spring boot and swagger extension for creating REST services.
 Its similar to Design first, works with Code First and Design First and yet a different third approach.
 Its aim is to reduce boiler plate controller code whether handwritten or generated and rather rely on swagger specs only for same purpose.
-Also introducing some missing best practices when it comes to parameters.

 It is hoped that the many new concepts here will eventually affect the existing traditional approaches.
-If facing any difficulties or have feedback please inform using the issue tracker.

 **swagger-xdamah** is demonstrated here https://github.com/xdamah/swagger-xdamah-examples .